wilwal-abdi-dev/herosquad-/README.md

 You need the following installed on your machine
 - java
-- JDK - Java Development Kit
+- JDK - Java Development Ki
 - Maven
 - Gradle
 - An IDE - Intellij